Accelerating Machine Learning Inference with GPUs in ProtoDUNE Data Processing: Infrastructure setup and methods

 The DUNE collaboration undertook a production campaign in 2021 to process ProtoDUNE-SP data using the LArSoft toolkit~\citep{Snider:2017wjd} version v09\_30\_00.
 Each production run during the beam period comprises several data files, each containing between 100 and 150 data records.
 In contrast to the previous work, in which DUNE simulation events were processed by submitting jobs locally to a dedicated queue, we submit jobs to process each file via the current standard DUNE workflow management and job submission systems~\citep{duneprod,POMSCHEP}, thus requiring no special treatment.
 Jobs may run either at Fermilab or one of several remote sites that we reach with opportunistic access enabled by the OSG Consortium~\citep{OSG2007}.

-We begin from the existing reconstructed outputs and apply the updated EmTrkMichelId algorithm to produce new outputs.
+We begin from the existing reconstructed outputs and apply the updated EmTrk algorithm to produce new outputs.
 Of the 7.2 million ProtoDUNE events during the 2018 beam period, we process 6.4 million through the SONIC infrastructure, and 800k with the CPU-only version of the same algorithm for comparison.
 The OSG sites included in the SONIC runs were chosen to be geographically proximate to the location of the Google Cloud GPU servers (which were in Iowa, USA at the time) in order to minimize the latency in data transmissions.
+Latency between the sites and Google Cloud server as measured by the ping utility was typically between 15 and 20 ms.

 The difference in the time spent in the inference step is the primary metric with which we assess the advantage of GPUaaS over traditional CPU processing.
 Each job produces a log file that statistically summarizes the time spent on each stage of the event reconstruction for the job as a whole.
 The log has no record of per-stage processing time at the individual event level, but we can closely approximate it by taking the difference between the start times of consecutive events.
-We estimate the per-event EmTrkMichelId duration by subtracting the median non-EmTrkMichelId duration from the total event duration, as the non-EmTrkMichelId stages display very little time variation across events.
-The CNN-based hit classification occurs in the EmTrkMichelId stage and is the most time-consuming step in the event reconstruction, typically accounting for more than 90\% of the processing time.
+We estimate the per-event EmTrk duration by subtracting the median non-EmTrk duration from the total event duration, as the non-EmTrk stages display very little time variation across events.
+The CNN-based hit classification occurs in the EmTrk stage and is the most time-consuming step in the event reconstruction, typically accounting for more than 90\% of the processing time.